lisali-oss/Online-Marketplace/README.md

 •	Truffle:  npm install -g truffle
 •	All npm dependencies for the Dapp
 •	Metamask

 Smart Contract Migration
-# Make sure you are in the marketplace directory
-# Run this:
 truffle migrate --reset
 Smart Contract Testing
-# Move to the test directory
-# Launch the tests

 truffle test
 Running the Dapp
-# Install dependencies

 npm install
-# Run Dapp

 npm run dev
 Interacting with the Dapp
 1. Copy the seed phrase from the ganache-gui